-Abby Slutsky enjoys brainstorming unique ways to celebrate holidays.
+In her spare time, Abby Slutsky enjoys brainstorming unique ways of entertaining.

 Traditionally, Easter egg hunts include chocolate treats and candy.
 If you'd prefer your children not to devour heaps of chocolate and sugar this time around, why not create a healthy Easter egg hunt that focuses on fun rather than calories?
 Whether your children follow clues to find these healthy eggs or randomly look for eggs in your yard, they are bound to enjoy themselves.
 These ideas will help you fill plastic eggs with creative treats of a healthier variety.

 - Start by ordering plastic eggs that open and snap shut.
 One of the nice things about the Dreidel Company's fillable plastic eggs is that you can order them in varying quantities.
 What a convenience to be able to order exactly what you need!
 They come in eight vibrant colors.
 You can put a variety of items in these eggs before hiding them, and the plastic will protect the contents.

 - If you intend to put small toys in the plastic eggs, consider assigning each child a specific egg color.
 Tell each child to collect eggs of the color you assign them.
 This will allow you to hide multiple eggs in the same place.
 Furthermore, you can customize the toy prizes so individual children can find toys that are more likely to appeal to them.

 - Keep an eye out for small toys that you can put in the eggs a few weeks before you create the hunt.
 It will be easier to accrue a stash if you can find dollar-store items a few at a time, as inventory changes week-by-week.

 - If you want to hide a lot of eggs, consider filling plastic eggs with a mix of the items suggested below.
 There is no reason why the same Easter egg hunt cannot include healthy, snack-filled eggs, eggs with toys, and eggs with coupons.